wtsi-hgi/stag/README.md

 * All column data comes in as a string, but duck typed when used in, say, a comparator according to the literal.
 [Write up how type coercion should work...]

-* [Note about having to use brackets when there's ambiguity in the parse, because there are no delimiters...
-Should there be delimiters?...
-Need binding precedence rules, if not...]

 * There is no equivalent of the SQL `having` clause as `stag` is designed for interactive use, inasmuch as it provides a live